Buffalo in Union County, South Carolina — The American South (South Atlantic)

 Erected 1947 by American Legion Post No. 87 of Buffalo, S.C.

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on April 16, 2012, by Anna Inbody of Columbia, South Carolina.
-This page has been viewed 388 times since then and 5 times this year.
+It was originally submitted on April 16, 2012, by Anna Inbody of Columbia, South Carolina.
+This page has been viewed 439 times since then and 22 times this year.
 Photos: 1, 2, 3. submitted on April 16, 2012, by Anna Inbody of Columbia, South Carolina. • Craig Swain was the editor who published this page.